alheka/seventimeapi/source/includes/_SupplierInvoices.md

-fromInvoiceDate          |  | If specified, supplier invoices that match the parameter will be included. toInvoiceDate            |  | If specified, supplier invoices that match the parameter will be included. isInvoiceable            |  | If specified, supplier invoices that match the parameter will be included. sortBy                   |  | If specified, a sort will be made on the specified parameter sortDirection            |  | "ascending" or "descending".
+fromInvoiceDate          |  | If specified, supplier invoices that match the parameter will be included. toInvoiceDate            |  | If specified, supplier invoices that match the parameter will be included. isInvoiceable            |  | If specified, supplier invoices that match the parameter will be included. isSelfBillingInvoice     |  | If specified, supplier invoices that match the parameter will be included. exportedToEconomy        |  | If specified, supplier invoices that match the parameter will be included. sortBy                   |  | If specified, a sort will be made on the specified parameter sortDirection            |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending